 - Texas Success Initiative (TSI) requirements met

-Benchmark #3 Complete the Coursework and Benchmarks required in the Junior year prior to beginning Internship placement
+Benchmark Three: Complete the coursework and benchmarks required in the junior year prior to beginning internship placement:

 - Completion of a minimum of 80 semester credit hours of college coursework